 Anello Mouthpieces

-Emil Anello conducted several mouthpiece clinics around the country, where he discussed the fundamentals of saxophone and clarinet mouthpieces.
+Emil Anello conducted numerous mouthpiece clinics around the country where he discussed the fundamentals of saxophone and clarinet mouthpieces.
 The information contains his advice on a variety of mouthpiece topics, including basic terminology, mouthpiece materials and design, facing considerations, shopping and caring for a mouthpiece.
-The clinic concludes with a discussion of the Variable Radius Mouthpiece Facer, designed and patented by Emil Anello.
 Notes and schematics compiled from Emil Anello clinic presentations.

 Main reasons for different mouthpiece requirements among individuals: